Academany/fabzero/program/cycles.md

 # Fab Zero cycles

-## Fith iteration: Fab Zero Egypt 2019
+## Fifth iteration: Fab Zero Egypt 2019

-The fith iteration is expected to take place in Egypt around april 2019 (exact dates TBA).
+The fifth iteration is expected to take place in Egypt around April 2019 (exact dates TBA).
 To be mentored by Francisco Sanchez and Sibu Saman to a group of managing teachers from a network of school labs all around the country.

 ## Fourth iteration: Fab Zero Bubhaneswar 2019

-The fourth and rebranded version of Fab Zero is expected to take place in Bubhaneswar, India in early 2019 (exact dates TBA).
+The fourth and re-branded version of Fab Zero is expected to take place in Bubhaneswar, India in early 2019 (exact dates TBA).
 To be mentored by Francisco Sanchez and Sibu Saman to a group of fab lab managers.

 ## Third iteration: Pre Academy Jordan 2018